robisaacnz/chrome-os-apps/README.md

 If you package these apps and push them to devices, you will need to mark them as private to your domain, because they claim app URLs that belong to other people.

-These examples are a work in progress and are not finished, but are available as examples.
+These examples are a work in progress and are **not finished**, but are made available as examples.

 ## Background
 Google stopped maintaining the Chrome Web Store and it's now a toxic, scam-ridden hellscape, but it remains the only supported mechanism for pushing app and extension installs to new sign-ins on Chrome OS devices.